sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

     <td>
 2.2.1 Summary<br>
 We cannot tax financials to a project once it is closed.
-Yet, software maintenance is not just operational costs, it's managing the technical debt and its evolution from end-user feedbacks without the burden of creating projects.<br>
+Yet, software maintenance is not just operational costs, it's managing the technical debt and its evolution from end-user feedback without the burden of creating projects.<br>
 <br>
 2.2.2 Raised by stakeholder(s)<br>
 - BPMO<br>